-- Oceans Basemap
+Oceans Basemap

-- OpenStreetMap
+OpenStreetMap

-- World Imagery
+World Imagery

-- Light Gray Canvas
+Light Gray Canvas

-- National Geographic World Map
+National Geographic World Map

-- Dark Gray Canvas
+Dark Gray Canvas

-- None
+None

-Note: The Imagery with Labels Background provides the terrain for your map, ranging from land contours to city streets.
+te: The Imagery with Labels Background provides the terrain for your map, ranging from

+land contours to city streets.

 Once you make a selection, the background of the map refreshes.
 You can continue to change your background until it displays the desired information.